 Looking at a diagnosis as a Health Opportunity instead of a disease places our focus on the power of positive expectation through paths of faith and the natural elements of life that make each cell in our bodies do exactly what they were designed to do.
 There are no guarantees on anything in life, and we never know for sure what tomorrow may hold, so I encourage those seeking alternatives to look closely at what opportunities for health may await each of us.

-Ten years have passed, and I now partner with a team to provide a Raw Pot Luck support group the third Monday of each month at the Kinzer Fire Hall, 5 miles east of Lancaster.
+Fourteen years have passed, and I now partner with a team to provide a Living Foods Pot Luck support group the third Monday of each month at the Kinzer Fire Hall, 5 miles east of Lancaster.
 I invite you to consider joining us – visit the event information tab for details.

 Terri Shares - Nickel Mines Amish School & My Son